-The general class of model we have used could be employed to examine within-person variability in any repeatedly-measured exposure, relating it to later individual-level outcomes of interest within a joint model: e.g. the association between glycaemic variability and mortality (40), variability in gait and risk of falling in older adults (41), and variation in prostate specific antigen and prostate volume (42).
+The general class of model we have used could be employed to examine within-person variability in any repeatedly-measured exposure, relating it to later individual-level outcomes of interest within a joint model: e.g. the association between glycaemic variability and mortality (41), variability in gait and risk of falling (42), and variation in prostate specific antigen and prostate volume (43).
 We have focused on within-individual variability, but interest may lie in characterising within-clinic (inter-individual) variability instead.
-In addition, the models can be readily adapted for binary variables, time-to-event data (3), etc. (with additional adjustments made as appropriate to accommodate e.g. autocorrelation in the case of intensive longitudinal measurements such as ambulatory BP).
+Also, individual-level outcomes (i.e. $y{2j}$ , in equations 1 and 2) which are binary, or time-to-event data (3), etc., can be modelled (with appropriate changes to distributional assumptions).
+Furthermore, the repeatedly-measured exposure might instead be intensively-sampled, with many observations per person (24) (adjusting for autocorrelation, if appropriate).